Gauravshahare/ADVERSIAL_AUTOENCODER/README.md

 Discriminator Network distinguses between fake data and real data.

-We are using bivarient Noraml Distribution as our Prior distribution.
+We are using Bivarient Normal distribution as our Prior distribution.

 ### Network Architecture